What is a reference check?

 - Do they have good communication and listening skills?

-- Where their any behaviors that effected job performance?
+- Were there any behaviors that affected job performance?

 - Would you rehire? yes or no If no why not?